What are adenoids?

 Second, breathing through the mouth causes the jaw to drop down and back, the tongue to rest away from the roof of the mouth (hard palate) and the lower face to elongate.
 The roof of the mouth, without the tongue resting against it, begins to arch and narrow, causing narrowing of the nasal passages and changing the shape of the jaw.
 These changes can increase risk of nasal congestion, dental problems, snoring and sleep apnea.

 Finally, swallowing is affected because as you chew and swallow you must breath through your nose.
 But if the nose is blocked, there’s a struggle to breath and chew/swallow leading to uncoordinated patterns and increasing chances of choking.
-Speech can also be impacted since the distance the tongue must move to make certain counds has increased.
+Speech can also be impacted since the distance the tongue must move to make certain sounds has increased.

 In this example, the adenoids (circled in red) completely fill the space and contact the soft palate at the bottom of the picture.
 This child has no room to breathe.